Jane Austen: Persuasion and Lyme Regis

 'A very strange stranger it must be, who does not see charms in the immediate environs of Lyme, to make him wish to know it better.'

-Persuasion is the story of Anne Elliot, a young woman who is persuaded not to marry the man she loves, because he has not yet made his fortune.
-During the Napoleonic Wars, the young man Captain Wentworth is successful and is rewarded for his role.
-Years later, they meet again as their friends and family holiday together with them at Lyme Regis.
-During the trip, one of Anne’s extended family, Louisa Musgrove falls from some steps on the Cobb.
-It is after this dramatic trip to Lyme Regis that the young couple is reunited forever.
+Persuasion is the story of Anne Elliot, a young woman persuaded not to marry the man she loves as he has not yet made his fortune.
+During the Napoleonic Wars, Captain Wentworth is successful and is rewarded for his role.
+Years later, they meet again as their friends and family holiday together in a dramatic trip to Lyme Regis and are reunited forever.

 Jane Austen visited Lyme Regis on two known occasions, in 1803 and 1804 and it seems that she grew to love the place.

 In Persuasion, she describes "the principal street almost hurrying into the water, the Walk to the Cobb, skirting round the pleasant little bay, which, in the season, is animated with bathing machines and company...are what the stranger's eye will seek."